Mavroules, a Democrat, was the representative for Massachusetts's 6th congressional district from 1979 to 1992.

-Each dot in the chart below was a member of the House of Representatives in 1992.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Mavroules is shown as a purple triangle. (analysis methodology)
+Mavroules is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1992 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Mavroules sponsored bills primarily in these issue areas:

-Armed Forces and National Security (20%) Government Operations and Politics (20%) Public Lands and Natural Resources (16%) Commerce (12%) Finance and Financial Sector (8%) Housing and Community Development (8%) Energy (8%) Environmental Protection (8%)
+Government Operations and Politics (20%) Armed Forces and National Security (20%) Public Lands and Natural Resources (16%) Commerce (12%) Crime and Law Enforcement (8%) Finance and Financial Sector (8%) Housing and Community Development (8%) Energy (8%)

 Some of Mavroules’s most recently sponsored bills include...

 - H.J.Res.
 434 (102nd): Designating April 2, 1992, as “Chuck Taylor Day”.

 - H.R.
 4003 (102nd): Procurement and Contract Administration Integrity Act

 - H.R.
 3467 (102nd): To amend the procurement integrity provisions of the Office of Federal Procurement ...

 - H.R.
 3419 (102nd): Small Business Recovery Act of 1991

 - H.R.
 2859 (102nd): City of Lynn Historical and Cultural Resources Study Act of 1991